 effectively in a defensive situation.
 The shotgun is perhaps the

 most efficient and versatile defensive tool in existence.
 Often

-an AR; the shotgun in the hands of a trained operator with proper
+as an AR; the shotgun in the hands of a trained operator with

-will debunk many of the myths surrounding this weapon system and
+course will debunk many of the myths surrounding this weapon system

 The shotgun is remarkably capable at distances not

 usually associated with it.
 Here Bill Davison and some students

 are ringing a 4’ by 4’ gong at 300 yards.